billwheatley/developer-efficiency-blog/README.md

 The way Jekyll assembles the static HTML and artifacts, it puts html output of `_posts` into a different directory structure then the equivalent markdown file lives in.
 This makes relative references to image assets incompatible between standard markdown viewing and the compiled html website.

-Example, a markdown file in `content/_posts/2024-08-08-mbpm.md` might reference an image like this:
+Example: a markdown file in `content/_posts/2024-08-08-mbpm.md` might reference an image like this:

 ```markdown
 ![First mbpm](../assets/mbpm-1.png)